TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance

-To evaluate the \tool accuracy, we use {\em neuron provenance} to isolate the source of a correct prediction made by the global model.
-We use Non-IID settings to distribute training data across clients, where each participating client has fewer than the total number of labels in the dataset (CIFAR-10, MNIST, and FashionMNIST).
-During training, only a subset of clients will have training data related to a specific label. \tool's neuron provenance helps trace a prediction of such a label back to a client trained on such a label.
-Note that \tool returns a list of clients in descending order of contributions, and in this experiment, we verify the first client on that list.

-Figure~\ref{fig:correct_fedavg_100_rounds} and Figure~\ref{fig:correct_fedprox} show the performance of \tool with FedAvg and FedProx fusion techniques, respectively.
-The number of clients ranges from 100 to 300.
-Evaluations for ResNet-18 and DenseNet-121 are shown in Figure~\ref{fig:prov_correct_resnet} and Figure~\ref{fig:prov_correct_dense}, respectively.
-The evaluations for LeNet are shown in Figure~\ref{fig:prov_correct_fedprox_lenet}.
-The X-axis represents the number of training rounds, while the Y-axis represents the classification accuracy of the global model (\globalModel) and the provenance accuracy of \tool.
-We include the global model's classification accuracy on test data to demonstrate the overall performance of the global model (\globalModel) in each round.
+Identifying the clients most responsible for correct prediction is a key debugging objective that helps encourage future participation of those clients to improve the overall FL accuracy.
+Note that \tool directly does not improve the FL model accuracy.
+Instead, it reasons about the behavior of the FL global model which an FL developer can use to improve the FL model accuracy (\eg selecting clients which are contributing more in the FL global model predictions).

+\tool's \textbf{neuron provenance} traces predictions back to clients trained on those labels, ranking clients by their contribution. \tool returns a ranked list of clients in descending order of responsibility towards a prediction, where the client with the highest score is likely to be most responsible.

+We evaluate \tool's localization accuracy on two real-world medical imaging datasets, two standardized image datasets, and two NLP classification datasets using ResNet, DenseNet, BERT, and GPT models resulting in over 12 FL configurations spanning a total 400 FL rounds and 4000 models.
+We verify if the most responsible client returned by \tool contains the data with the label that was correctly predicted by the global model.
+We measure the accuracy on at least 10 test inputs in each round.
+Figure~\ref{fig:tracefl-main-result} shows \tool's performance in localizing responsible clients.
+The X-axis represents training rounds, while the Y-axis shows the FL global model's classification accuracy and \tool's localization accuracy.

+We include the FL global model's accuracy to demonstrate the training progression.
+Higher global model accuracy improves neuron provenance confidence, aiding \tool's effectiveness.
 Global model accuracy helps calibrate the provenance results because lower model accuracy leads to low confidence in prediction, which transitively reduces the confidence of neuron provenance, causing additional challenges for \tool.
-We observe that as the number of rounds increases, the model's classification accuracy improves.
-As training progresses, clients with unique class labels participate, which leads to an increase in the global model's accuracy.
+As training progresses and more clients with unique labels participate, the global model's accuracy improves.